MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: RELATED WORK

-Table \ref{tab:dataset-comparison} summarizes DVS datasets, which contain recordings for automotive applications for various tasks.
-The datasets in the first section of the table are designed for computer vision tasks, such as detection or visual reconstruction tasks, and contain no driving commands.
+The datasets in the first section of Table \ref{tab:dataset-comparison} are designed for computer vision tasks, such as detection or visual reconstruction tasks, and do not contain driving commands.
+In contrast, our MMDVS-LF dataset is designed for control tasks, as it incorporates driving commands, enabling its use in tasks related to autonomous driving, such as behavioral cloning or reinforcement learning.
+This distinction highlights the added functionality and practical application scope provided by the MMDVS-LF dataset.

-EventVOT \cite{wang2024event}, FELT \cite{wang2024FELTSOT}, and Prophesee's 1MP Automotive dataset \cite{perot2020learning} are designed for detection tasks, offering either raw event data or polarity-separated event frames and classified object boxes.
-Prophesee's dataset exclusively contains traffic scenarios with various lighting conditions and traffic volume.
-It has been annotated by reconstructing frames from events and creating the bounding boxes using an established detection algorithm.
-EventVOT and FELT contain recordings of various situations, including automotive scenarios and have been annotated manually.

-EventVOT and the 1MP Automotive dataset both use Prophesee's EVK3 DVS sensor.
-This sensor records visual events at 1280 by 720 pixels with a maximum event rate per pixel of 10 kHz.
-FELT uses DVS346, a combined sensor that records DVS events and RGB pixel data on the same chip.
-This results in almost identical optical frames for event-based and RGB data.

-MVSEC \cite{zhu2018multi} and DSEC \cite{gehrig2021dsec} are two datasets for 3D reconstruction and depth estimation using two DVS sensors and 3D LIDARs for ground truth depth data.
-They also include two frame-based cameras and inertial measurement units.
-While MVSEC only provides grayscale frames, DSEV provides RGB frames in the dataset.
-Both datasets use recorded ground-truth data as labels for ML approaches.

-Vivid++ \cite{lee2022vivid++} is a dataset recorded for Visual SLAM with some recordings from automotive scenarios.
-It includes modalities similar to MVSEC and DSEC but with only one DVS and RGB sensor.
-Vivid++ obtains ground truth data from sensors in use during recording.

-The second section of Table \ref{tab:dataset-comparison} lists datasets designed for learning control tasks.
-While there appears to be a larger number of computer vision datasets, the amount of datasets for control tasks is limited.

-Moeys et al. \cite{moeys2016steering} recorded a dataset for following a target and manually added high-level commands to reach the target.
-As high-level commands, they used a direction (left, center, right) in which the target vehicle is located or "Not detected" to indicate that the target had not been detected yet.
-The available dataset contains low-resolution DVS event data and the manually annotated action.

-DDD17 \cite{binas2017ddd17} and DDD20 \cite{yuhang2020ddd20} comprise multiple recordings of manual driving on public roads in various settings and situations.
-DDD17 contains approximately 12 hours of recordings, while DDD20 extends it with an additional 39 hours, resulting in 51 hours.
-Both include DVS and RGB data, driving commands, and vehicle telemetry data, such as speed, control position, and the state of various other vehicle components.